elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Indeed, this describes my computational career perfectly, up until recent months.
 But the intermediate approach can get you a *lot* farther than you think.
 In some cases, it can get you there even faster than the supercomputing approach, by eliminating the overhead of multi-core communication and random-access to databases.
-(See, for example, see [this post](http://www.frankmcsherry.org/graph/scalability/cost/2015/02/04/COST2.html) by Frank McSherry, where he processes a 128 billion edge graph on his laptop *faster* than using a graph database on a supercomputer.)
+(For example, see [this post](http://www.frankmcsherry.org/graph/scalability/cost/2015/02/04/COST2.html) by Frank McSherry, where he processes a 128 billion edge graph on his laptop *faster* than using a graph database on a supercomputer.)

 To clarify the flow of control when using streaming-style functions, it's useful to make *verbose* versions of the functions, which print out a message with each operation.